chazlarson/Media-Scripts/README.md

 ## Requirements

-1. A system that can run Python3
+1. A system that can run Python 3.7
-1. Python3 installed on that system
+1. Python 3.7 installed on that system

+One of the requirements of this script is alive-progress 2.4.1, which requires python 3.7.

 ## Setup